astanin/python-tabulate/README.md

 `C:\Python34\python.exe` respectively.

 To test only some Python environments, use `-e` option.
-For example, to test only against Python 2.7 and Python 3.6, run:
+For example, to test only against Python 2.7 and Python 3.8, run:

-    tox -e py27,py36
+    tox -e py27,py38

 in the root of the project source tree.

 To enable NumPy and Pandas tests, run:

-    tox -e py27-extra,py36-extra
+    tox -e py27-extra,py38-extra

 (this may take a long time the first time, because NumPy and Pandas will have to be installed in the new virtual environments)

+To fix code formatting:

+    tox -e lint

-See `tox.ini` file to learn how to use `nosetests` directly to test individual Python versions.
+See `tox.ini` file to learn how to use to test individual Python versions.

 Contributors